ebramk12/digital-disbursements/docs/troubleshooting/error-codes.md

 # Error Codes

 Listed below are the error codes being returned during DDP operations.
-The codes are seperated into sections based on what was being done in the software at the time the error occured.
+The codes are separated into sections based on what was being done in the software at the time the error occurred.

 ## Payment Services (General)